9 Cool, Quirky and Unique Cafés in Ottawa

 Photos: Luxe Bloom Flower Café

-Enjoy one of their inventive and colourful specialty cocktails garnished with fresh fruit or pink cotton candy, or sip on a healthy smoothie, flavoured lemonade, matcha latte or mocktail beside their signature flower wall covered in colourful blooms from floor to ceiling.
+Enjoy one of their inventive and colourful specialty cocktails garnished with fresh fruit or pink cotton candy, or sip on a healthy smoothie, flavoured lemonade, matcha latte or mocktail beside their signature flower wall covered in floor-to-ceiling blooms.
+If you’re stopping in for a bite, there are plenty of goodies to satisfy your cravings from Nutella and strawberry-filled croissants and lavender cheesecake, to goat cheese salads and avocado toast.
+If you’re celebrating a special occasion, they also have a high tea for two, complete with a tiered platter of customized sandwiches, pastries, macarons and a pot of tea.

 Ten Toes Coffee House and Laundry